 Today Big Data is the hottest buzzword around.
-With the amount of data generated every minute by businesses or consumers worldwide, there is a considerable value to be found in big data analytics.
+With the amount of data generated every minute by businesses or consumers worldwide, there is considerable value to be found in big data analytics.
 Globally, enterprises realize the importance of big data analytics and harnessing it to reshape their business models.
 Choosing the right big data analytics tool is always challenging as no tool fits every need.
 This article discusses the best Big data analytics tools and their key features based on their popularity and performance.

 First, let’s start by defining what big data analytics is.